survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 Currently our `Lane` model is very simple.
 We are just storing an array of objects.
 Each of the objects knows its *id* and *name*.
 We'll need something more.
 Each `Lane` needs to know which `Notes` belong to it.
 If a `Lane` contained an array of `Note` ids, it could then filter and display the `Notes` belonging to it.

 This means we'll need to extend the system to support this.
 When we `addNote()`, it's not enough to just add it `NoteStore`.
 We'll need to associate it with the `Lane` in question as well.
 We are going to need a new action for this.
 We can call it `LaneActions.attachToLane({laneId: <id>, noteId: <id>})`.

-This will create the needed association based on the ids.
-The `Note` filtering logic can be performed when injecting data to `Notes`.
+The problem with `attachToLane` signature is that we are going to need some way to pass the id of the newly created `Note` to the `Lane`.
+Fortunately Flux architecture provides a small utility for dealing with data dependencies like this.
+This is known as `waitFor`.
+In short we can wait for `addNote` to complete before we try to create the association.

-In addition, to `attachToLane` we are going to need a way to detach a `Note` from a `Lane`. `Notes` can be deleted after all and we don't want to have dead data hanging around.
+In addition to `attachToLane` we are going to need a way to detach a `Note` from a `Lane`. `Notes` can be deleted after all and we don't want to have dead data hanging around.
 For this purpose we need to implement `LaneActions.detachFromLane({laneId: <id>, noteId: <id>})`.

 The first required change, adding a new action is simple.
 We will simply add the action to our list of actions.